 208 Valley Rd., New Canaan

 Silver Hill opened in 1931 as a psychiatric hospital.
-Today, it’s a nonprofit inpatient, transitional living, and outpatient facility treating people suffering from personality disorders, addictions, and eating disorders.
+Today, it’s a nonprofit inpatient, transitional living, and outpatient facility treating people suffering from personality disorders, mood disorders, psychotic illnesses, and addictions.
 The basis of the treatment is dialectical behavior therapy—a psychotherapeutic method that aims to give clients and patients the tools to help improve relationships, control self-destructive behavior, and find balance and acceptance with change.
 There is a separate program for adolescents.

 318 W. Main St., Chester

 Many friends of goop credit the Hoffman Process as being the transformational experience in their life, helping them distinguish behaviors and patterns inherited from childhood with who they actually are as adults.
 The primary outpost is in St. Helena, California, where they offer year-round, week-long programs that are completely immersive (i.e. you check your phone when you arrive), with occasional sessions in Connecticut.
 This residential retreat will help you break the cycles of compulsive ways of being so that you can begin to make choices from a new place of clarity and love.
 You can read more about the process here.
 They also offer scholarships for those who can't pay the full rate.

 Buck's Rock in Connecticut is known as a creative camp for kids who aren't looking for a crazy-intense experience, as the vibe here is decidedly noncompetitive.
 Kids will find all the standard arts at Buck's, along with some less-common options like glassblowing, puppetry, printmaking, silkscreening, flame work, and book binding.
 Kids (ages eleven to sixteen) can go for a half, full, or six-week session.
 Buck's also has a two-week introductory program for kids who are trying camp for the first time, as well as a two-week program for younger ones (ages nine to ten).